wuyichen24/system-design-knowledge/patterns/legacy_system_patterns/Strangler.md

 ## Pros & Cons
 ### Pros
-- Reduce the risk of the cut-over / big-bang rewrite of the legacy application.
+- Reduce the risk of the big-bang (cut-over) rewrite of the legacy application.
 - Demonstrate the value of refactoring the legacy application early and often.

 ### Cons